m5c/LobbyService/markdown/api.md

 [[Download sample ARC configuration](arc/ls-sessions.arc)]

  * /api/sessions
    * GET: Retrieves details on all sessions.
-Clients can send a hash of the previous respnse payload, to advised the LS to withhold reply until a relevant update or timeout occurred.
+Clients can send a hash of the previous response payload, to advised the LS to withhold reply until a relevant update or timeout occurred.
      * Request-Parameters: *```hash=...```* (enables [long-polling](https://github.com/kartoffelquadrat/AsyncRestLib#client-long-poll-counterpart))
      * Curl:
         ```